 These Pumpkin Chocolate Chip Cookies are super soft, chewy, and filled with chocolate chips.
 Perfect for pumpkin lovers or fall!

 Do you love pumpkin cookies?
-While I love cakey pumpkin cookies, there’s something that I also really adore about pumpkin cookies that are soft and chewy just like a chocolate chip cookie.
+While I love cakey pumpkin cookies, there’s something that I also really adore about pumpkin spice cookies that are soft and chewy just like a chocolate chip cookie.

 These pumpkin cookies are super soft, perfectly chewy, and filled with pumpkin spice flavor.
 I added chocolate chips to these cookies, but you can leave them out or replace them with something else like white chocolate chips, cinnamon chips, or even chopped nuts.